PhilT/arch_installer/README.md

 # Install and Configure Arch Linux

 Simple script to install and configure Arch Linux.
+Fork for your needs.

 ## Assumptions